nDriaDev/react-tools/apps/react-tools-demo/src/markdown/createPubSubStore.md

     - __usePubSubStore__ : _<C>(subscribe?: (store: T) => C)=>[T|C, (store: T|C|((currStore: T) => T)|((currStore: C) => C)) => void, () => T]_
 > An object with three _immutable_ functions:
 > - __getStore__: function that returns the store object.
 > - __updateStore__: function that updates the store: it receives a callback with an only parameter, the store, and return void.
-Inside this function it can possible to modify to any store properties: changes will be notified to every user of the store.
+Inside this function it can be possible to modify any store properties: changes will be published to every subscriber.
 > - __usePubSubStore__: It's the hook to be used inside components to access the store.
-It receives an optional callback _subscribe_ to specify to which part of store you want access and to be notified of its changes.
-If no callback is gived, it returns the whole store.
+It receives an optional callback _subscribe_ to specify to which part of store you want to subscribe.If callback missed, the whole store will be subscribed.
 It returns an array of three elements:
 >     - _first element_: the __state__.
-Represents the slice of store indicated by _subscribe_ callback or the whole store.
+It represents what has been subscribed.
 > 	   - _second element_: the __updateState__.
 An _immutable_ function that represents the function to update the state.
-Depending on whether the hook was invoked by passing the _subscribe_ callback or not, it receives a new value for the slice or the entire store or a callback with only one parameter, the current slice or store, which returns a new slice or value of the shop.
+It can be executed given it a new version of the subscribed value or with a callback that receives the subscribed value and returns a new version of it.
 >     - _third element_: the __getState__.
-An _immutable_ function that returns the current state returned by hook that can be a slice or the whole store, depending on the present of the _subscribe_ callback.
+An _immutable_ function that returns the current subscribed value.
 >